opendistro/for-elasticsearch-docs/docs/elasticsearch/aggregations.md

 }
 ```

 The inner `aggs` keyword begins a new aggregation known as a nested or sub-aggregation.
 The syntax of the parent aggregation and the nested-aggregation is the same.
-Nested-aggregations run in the context of the previous level's aggregations.
+Nested-aggregations run in the context of the previous-level's aggregations.

 You can also pair your aggregations with search queries to narrow down things you’re trying to analyze before aggregating.
 If you don't add a query, Elasticsearch implicitly uses the `match_all` query.